 Back when I started racing seriously in the late 90’s, trail running was somewhat of an esoteric alternative to hiking.
 I enjoyed running road races, and whenever the opportunity arose I loved heading out on a hike on the beautiful trails of Virginia, Utah, and Wyoming; but running on those trails?
 It sounded dangerous and a much more difficult way to get to the top of the mountain.

 While training for my first marathon my friend Miles put the bug in my ear that I should consider running the JFK 50-Miler with him a month after my marathon.
-Intrigued, I asked for details and learned that the first seventeen miles of the race would be on the Appalachian Trail and the next twenty-six miles would be run on the C&O Canal.
+Intrigued, I asked for details and learned that the first seventeen miles of the race would be on the Appalachian Trail and the next twenty-six miles would be run on the C&O Canal before turning onto roads for the final miles.
 Hmmm, seventeen hilly, root and rock covered miles followed by a flat dirt trail that had the potential to be a muddy mess if we had rain leading up to the race, and only seven miles on smooth and even asphalt…

 Prior to getting to know Miles better during the months leading up to my marathon, I’d never heard of a trail race nor an ultra marathon.
 Both were quite esoteric in the road racing community, but were gaining ground in the ultra community.
 Miles hadn’t steered me wrong as he coached me toward a BQ at my first marathon just a month before the JFK 50-Miler, so with complete confidence, I was there next to him in the dark at the starting line about to embark on the race of my lifetime.